sourencho/picoworkshop.github.io/content/notes/Tutorials/Text, Lines, Shapes and Colors.md

 title: "Text, Lines, Shapes & Color"
 ---

+⭐️ In this tutorial we will learn to draw simple shapes and colors~

 ### Hello Circle

 Pico-8 has a special function `_draw` that executes over and over